Use of Hexadecimal Numbers in Computer Science

 How do we define a hexadecimal number system?

 The hexadecimal numeral system is a method of representing numbers using a base of sixteen.
-Unlike the decimal system, which uses ten symbols to represent values from zero to nine, hexadecimal uses sixteen symbols, including "0" to "9" for values zero to nine, and "A" to "F" (or "a" to "f") for values ten to fifteen.
+Unlike the decimal system, which uses ten symbols to represent values from zero to nine, hexadecimal uses sixteen symbols: "0" to "9" for values zero to nine, and "A" to "F" (or "a" to "f") for values ten to fifteen.

 4 D 2